 10w40 oil has a lower ‘W’ rating, than 20w-40 this means that it has better performance and lower viscosity at colder temperatures.
 This means that 20w40 weight oils have a higher ‘W’ number, which means they will be thicker and not perform well in colder temperatures.
 You can run 20w40 in colder climates but you will need to warm the engine up longer to get the oil up to temperature.
 Otherwise, engine wear will happen at a faster rate.
 Think about honey when it is cold it is thick and not very runny.

 Cold climates 10w40, hot climates 20w40 engine oil.

 If you find that you have to water or coolant in your oil it could mean you have a failed gasket in your engine.
 The oil will come out milky white with lumps in it.
 Water and oil don’t mix well together.

 You will also find that the coolant level will start to go down.
 Never let your radiator overflow tank run empty.
 You can follow this procedure to do a MT 07 coolant change flush.

-It will be best to take your motorcycle into a repair shop to diagnose the fault and replace the faulty gasket.
+It will be best to take your motorcycle to a repair shop to diagnose the fault and replace the faulty gasket.
 Don’t ride your motorcycle until you have repaired the problem or you can do engine damage.

-As you can see doing an FZ07 oil change is a very straight forward process.
+As you can see doing an FZ07 oil change is a very straightforward process.
 You can literally save yourself hundreds of dollars by doing it yourself.
 With the money saved, you can go and buy some cool upgrades for your MT07.

 The Yamaha MT07 / FZ07 is a fantastic sports bike.
 If you take care of it you will have years of fun riding it.
 As always be safe and maybe I will see you on the road one day.